-- Seeking sexual favors or a sexual relationship in return for the promise of a favorable grade or academic opportunity; - Conditioning an employment-related action (such as hiring, promotion, salary increase, or performance appraisal) on a sexual favor or relationship; or - Intentional and undesired physical contact, sexually explicit language or writing, lewd pictures or notes, and other forms of sexually offensive conduct by individuals in positions of authority, co-workers or student peers, that unreasonably interferes with the ability of a person to perform his or her employment or academic responsibilities.
+- Seeking sexual favors or a sexual relationship in return for the promise of a favorable grade or academic opportunity; - Conditioning an employment-related action (such as hiring, promotion, salary increase, or performance appraisal) on a sexual favor or relationship; or - Intentional and undesired physical contact, sexually explicit language or writing, lewd pictures or notes, and other forms of sexually offensive conduct by individuals in positions of authority, co-workers or student peers, that unreasonably interferes with the ability of a person to perform their employment or academic responsibilities.
+Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against, or poking another person's body; - Rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning a target's job performance evaluation, a promotion or other job benefits or detriments, or an educational benefit or detriment; - Subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience, which create a hostile environment. - Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look.